nickfargo/state/README.md

 2. A naked transition arrow is simply a `change` to the object’s default, or [root](#concepts--inheritance--the-root-state) state.

-3. For CoffeeScript, another option is to use a literal function arrow, which mimics the transition arrow; the function is immediately invoked and its return value is passed to the current state’s `change` method.
+3. Another option is to use a function literal, which mimics the transition arrow; the function is immediately invoked and its return value is passed to the current state’s `change` method.

 * * *